Texas State Guard: Structure

-The Texas State Guard is a state defense force that assists and augments the other Texas military branches and civil authorities in times of state emergencies, and on-going support of National Guard units and local communities.
-They are not part of the federal armed forces command structure, but rather operate purely as a state-organized and controlled military force.
+The Texas State Guard is a state defense force that assists and augments the Texas Military Department and civil authorities in times of state emergencies, and on-going support of National Guard units and local communities.
+It is not part of the U.S. Armed Forces and operates as a state-organized and controlled volunteer force.

-The Texas State Guard consists of four Civil Affairs Brigades, as well as a Maritime Brigade, Medical Brigade, and an Air Division.
+The Texas State Guard consists of four Civil Affairs Brigades, each containing four battalions.
+Specialty units exist at the company level for tasks such as search and rescue, watercraft operation, diving, and security.

 Guardsmen's entry rank depends on prior federal military service and/or civilian education.
 Individuals with no prior military service or ROTC training must attend the Basic Orientation Training (BOT) course.

 Texas State Guard personnel actively support the state in the event of catastrophic events, and ongoing state military missions.
-Guardsmen receive duty pay [currently $151 daily, regardless of rank] when activated by the Governor and placed on paid state active duty, and starting in 2008, for a limited number of mandatory training days.
+Guardsmen receive duty pay when activated by the Governor and placed on paid state active duty.

 The organizational structure follows the federal military component structure, with comparable positions, ranks, protocols, and authorities.
 Guardsmen wear the Texas military uniform according to a branch of service (in accordance with branch regulations) in regards to state military forces when conducting activities while on duty.
 TXSG personnel are also eligible for the same State issued military awards and decorations as members of the Texas Army & Air National Guard.
 For example, deployed members of the Texas State Guard received the Governor's Unit Citation for Hurricane Katrina and Rita relief in 2005.

 The governor is the commander in chief of the Texas State Guard.
 Article 4, Section 7 of the Texas Constitution states that "He shall be Commander-in-Chief of the military forces of the State, except when they are called into actual service of the United States.
 He shall have the power to call forth the militia to execute the laws of the State, to suppress insurrections, and to repel invasions."